Croktopus/effective-keyboard-height/readme.md

 To measure this dimension in CAD, we recommend measuring based off of the provided dummy switch which has been designed to make such measurement as simple as possible, as many publicly available switch models do not adhere to manufacturer specifications.
 The circular portion at the bottom is designed to fit just into the model of the PCB, and the square section in the middle should fit into a typical plate cutout.
 Proper orientation is noted on the measuring dummy, and the measurement should be done from the bottom of the case to the ridge at the top which represents the center of the top of a switch stem.

+When listing an EKH in an IC or GB, we also recommend noting how much height you expect bump-ons to add, either in their compressed on uncompressed states (so, total thickness of bumpon minus the depth of the groove that you set them in).

 ## Goals
 The objectives of this measurement system are as follows:
 1. Ensure the dimension is independent of aspects irrelevant to typing such as bezel height or width